US election: Donald Trump chose Amy Coney Barrett days after Ruth Bader Ginsburg's death

 President Donald Trump offered to name Judge Amy Coney Barrett his Supreme Court nominee more than a week ago at the White House — and she accepted, according to formal paperwork submitted to the Senate ahead of her confirmation hearings.

 Barrett tells the Senate Judiciary Committee that the White House initially contacted her September 19, the day after Justice Ruth Bader Ginsburg died, creating the court vacancy.
-Trump made the offer when she visited the White House on Monday, September 21, "and I accepted," she wrote.
+Trump made the offer when she visited the White House on Monday, September 21, "and I accepted", she wrote.

 That's days before Trump's formal announcement Saturday, and as he kept Americans guessing up until the last moment, suggesting he was still considering other nominees.